 Ask most people what they think about God’s judgments(s), and the response will be something like this: “There is coming a time when God will judge every human, and, as a result, some will go to heaven to live forever with God and some will be cast into hell to burn there forever with Satan.”
 That’s generally how most humans think about God’s judgments upon humanity.

 You see, when most humans think about judgment, they think about punishment, imprisonment, suffering for sin, hell, fire and brimstone, and the like.
 Search your own heart, and ask yourself how you feel about this matter.
 Then, what happens is we take our own views about judgment and punishment, and superimpose them on God, feeling He regards judgment in the same manner with the same results.
 That’s called anthropomorphism: ascribing human characteristics to God or to other, non-human beings such as household pets.
 I just wanted to impress you with that big word.
 But, it’s true, we have a tendency to ascribe to God’s nature and character our own nature and character; we tend to think He does things like we do.

 Judgment = Justice

 Would it surprise you to learn that when the Bible refers to God’s judgments, his views about judgment and the way He practices judgment are much different than human judgment?
 Ironically, the God-as-stern-Judge viewpoint does not present an authentic biblical picture of what divine justice is about, but is a legalistic perspective that comes from human history and culture.
 Biblically, to “bring justice” does not mean to bring punishment, but to bring healing and reconciliation.
-In the Bible, justice always means to make things right!
+In the Bible, justice always means to make all wrong things right!